 We have chosen a 2 day window to make sure we have enough shooting time and just in case the weather brings any surprise.
 On the day of shooting we reach Cascais by 10am, meet our new “family” for the next 48 hours and head off to Arrábida.
 First thing you learn about the yachting world – the atmosphere on a sailing yacht is way more informal compared to a motor boat.
 When you sail there is no time for formalities – everyone is running around barefoot making sure the boat is OK and on the right track.

 While going to the main location I started working on the first set of interiors.

 Looks easy?
 Not quite.
 The space is extremely tight.
 The boat is never fully stable, so the view outside the window is shifting up and down, and the light fluctuates like crazy.
 The issue with waves could only be resolved if parked in the Marina, but I didn’t want the view from the windows to be of other boats..
 Probably next time will use some photoshop magic.
 Lesson learned.

 By the end of the day we arrive to our destination.
 Beautiful scenery, majestic sunset, and.. strong Atlantic wind.
 Damn I was hoping for the beautiful sunset shots on a calm water!
 Next time bring the boat to some secluded Italian lagoon please.

 It gets dark, we pack the cameras until tomorrow and get around the table to share some laughs and good stories with the crew.
 By midnight everyone is in bed and we get 6 hours of good sleep before waking up for sunrise (the boat gently rocking on the waves makes me sleep like a baby).

 Next morning the weather is being more gentle on us – the wind is calmer and we take this opportunity to put the inflatable boat on water to capture our beauty from the distance.
-This is the part where you have to hold on tight to a camera, if you don’t want to come back home with one more funny story and one less piece of equipment.
+This is the part where you have to hold on tight to a camera, if you don’t want to come back home with plus one funny story and minus one piece of equipment.